dvbportal/cloudnode-doc/mongodb.rst

 MongoDB Administration
 ~~~~~~~~~~~~~~~~~~~~~~

-The "My Databases" tab lists your databases.
+The "Databases" tab lists your databases.
 From here you can also
 create new databases, delete existing database or manage your databases
 using the Web GUI.
 Clicking on a database name opens the database detail
-page, where you find your API key and URLs to internally access you
+page, where you find your API key and URL to connect internally to your
-database.
+database from your apps.
 You can also view database and collection metrics.

 The backup page allows you to download a database dump from the last
 ten days.